mdn/browser-compat-data/governance.md

 - Chris David Mills (@chrisdavidmills), Mozilla
 - Kadir Topal (@atopal), Mozilla

-The owners are also listed as top-level owners in GitHub’s code owner file.

 ## Additional paths to becoming a Peer or Owner

 Some Owners or Peers are also [MDN Content Curators](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Documentation_topics_and_curators) and have thus earned the privilege to be a mdn-browser-compat-data Peer, so that their expertise in a given content area (CSS, HTML, etc.) can help improve the compat data for that same content area.
 Such Peers are marked in the relevant folders using GitHub’s Code Owner mechanism.